QubesOS/qubes-doc/user/common-tasks/updating-qubes-os.md

 ## Upgrading to stay on a supported release

-The above covers routine updates.
+The above covers updating *within* a given operating system release.
 Eventually, however, most operating system releases will reach [end-of-life (EOL)](https://fedoraproject.org/wiki/End_of_life), after which point they will no longer be supported.
 This applies to [Qubes OS itself](/doc/supported-versions/#qubes-os) as well as operating systems used for TemplateVMs and StandaloneVMs, such as [Fedora](/doc/templates/fedora/) and [Debian](/doc/templates/debian/).
 It is very important to use only supported releases, since generally only supported releases receive security updates.